 Blue Lagoon bioactive ingredients—the foundation of Blue Lagoon skincare—are COSMOS approved.
-With a serum formula of 100% natural origin and recyclable packaging, BL+ The Serum is COSMOS NATURAL certified by Ecocert Greenlife according to the COSMOS Standard.
+With a serum formula of 100% natural origin and recyclable packaging, BL+ The Serum and BL+ Eye Serum are COSMOS NATURAL certified by Ecocert Greenlife according to the COSMOS Standard.

 Ecocert Greenlife is a certification organization that authenticates the purity and environmental standards in food products, cosmetics, detergents, perfumes, textiles, and packaging.
 One of Ecocert’s primary certifications is COSMOS (“COSMetic Organic and natural Standard”), which guarantees that a product is composed of organic and natural sources and packaged in recyclable materials.